cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 Provide a suitable name for your application (see
 @fig:aws-beanstalk-baseconfig).
-In the Base Configuration section, select the type of platform you wish provision for you code to be executed.
-There are several option available like Java, Python, Ruby, Go, .NET, PHP, Node JS, Docker and Tomcat (see
+In the Base Configuration section, select the type of platform you wish to provision for your code to be executed.
+There are several options available like Java, Python, Ruby, Go, .NET, PHP, Node JS, Docker and Tomcat (see
 @fig:aws-beanstalk-baseoption).
 For this example we will go with Tomcat.